gdcodes/mindfulandmoreish/README.md

   - Search, filter, and sort functionality on the homepage.
 - **Ready for Deployment**: Pre-configured for seamless deployment on Netlify.
 - **SEO Optimized**: SEO component included for better search engine visibility.
+- **User Analytics**: Integrated with Microsoft Clarity for understanding user behavior through heatmaps and session recordings.

 ---